6 Best Short Scale Electric Guitars – Perfect for Small Hands!

 The biggest thing scale length does is affect your string tension.
 The longer your scale length, the more tension is needed to bring your strings up to pitch.
 That means that a shorter scale needs less tension.

 Needing less tensions has a few benefits.
-Strings are easier to put on to the guitar and tune.
+Strings are easier to put on the guitar and tune.
 The strings are also much easier to play and bend.

 Lower string tension also doesn’t affect the neck as much as higher tension.
 Strings are constantly pulling on the guitar’s neck.